-Conversations around privacy and data security are increasing every day.
-The government has tabled a Personal Data Protection bill in the parliament, and a Joint Parliamentary Committee has presented its report on the potential in, and concerns over privacy and personal data.
+Conversations around privacy and data security are increasing everyday.
+The government has tabled a Personal Data Protection bill in the parliament, and a Joint Parliamentary Committee has presented its report on the potential and concerns regarding privacy and personal data.

 If this is you, apply to be a Privacy Mode fellow today.

-Duration of the fellowship programme: 3 months from 1 February to 30 April.
+Duration of the fellowship programme: 3 months - from February to 30 April.
+Applications can be submitted till 21 February.

 Time commitment involved: Part-time.
-As a Fellow, you will do your Fellowship projects alongside your day jobs.
-The programme will require between one and four hours per week to produce the output.
+As a Fellow, you will do your Fellowship projects alongside your day job.
+The programme will require between one and four hours time commitment per week to produce the output.
+The editorial desk will work with Fellows to set milestones and deadlines.

 b.
 2-3 videos explaining practice and learnings in sequence.

 Compensation: Rs.
-1,50,000 - paid on completion of milestones during the Fellowship period.
+1,50,000 - paid in three tranches, upon completion of milestones during the Fellowship period.

 Other benefits: As a Fellow, you will receive the following infrastructure and support: